Nitu170287/productLandingPage/README.md

 # MeShop e-commerce app

-This project is an e=commerce application which shows the available product list.
+This project is an e-commerce application which shows the available product list.
 User can
 1. view the products across different pages,
 2. filter the products based on categories(men, women, jewellery etc)
 3. search the products based on title and description.